 The RMM Suite is a fully-integrated solution for Kaseya's VSA platform and delivers a high level of automation, both to monitoring and remediation as well as to administration of the VSA.

 Core Automation provides a set of tightly-integrated components that allow an MSP to achieve a high degree of automation in their VSA platform.
 Unlike many other "power pack" products that focus on just one part of VSA, Core Automation covers everything that an MSP needs, including:

 - Over 300 Agent Procedures - all fully described and commented.
 Procedures are named to identify the platforms where it will run, the category, and specific purpose to make finding the right procedure quick and easy.

-- Monitor Sets for baseline all common application monitoring.
+- Monitor Sets for baseline and all common application monitoring.
 Each monitor set is uniquely identified and named so that it can be parsed by automation for further action based on source and priority.